 The establishment of groups coordinating IPM work, both within EPA and the broader federal government and external to the federal government, has resulted from the decades-long history of IPM-related work in the U.S. This workgroup proposes that EPA should focus on better leveraging internal and external relationships and partnerships to further EPA's understanding of resistance management.
 EPA needs to proactively engage with federal and external stakeholders, understand what they are already doing related to pesticide resistance management, and identify novel opportunities for collaboration moving forward.
 These stakeholders are often experts in outreach and education, so the experience and knowledgebase of practitioner-facing stakeholders will be critical to make collective progress on resistance management.
-The appointment of a specific Resistance Management this first recommendation.
+The appointment of a specific Resistance Management Coordinator within EPA's Office of Pesticide Programs would enhance EPA's ability to implement this first recommendation.